 Key Takeaways

-• A nonprofit balance sheet, also known as a statement of financial position, provides stakeholders, such as members, donors, volunteers and board members, with insights into the financial health of the organization.
+• A nonprofit balance sheet, also known as a statement of financial position, provides stakeholders like members, donors, volunteers, and board members with insights into the financial health of the organization.

-• Balance sheets for nonprofits are like those from profit-driven companies but differ largely in how they categorize and record net assets (called equity on for-profit balance sheets).
+• Balance sheets for nonprofits differ from those of profit-driven companies in how they categorize and record net assets, called equity on for-profit balance sheets.

-• Analyzing a nonprofit balance sheet can add to your understanding of the organization’s working capital position, its reliance on debt for funding operations, the existence of any restrictions on assets and asset-growth patterns developed over several years.
+• Analyzing a nonprofit balance sheet can reveal the organization’s working capital position, its reliance on debt for funding operations, any restrictions on assets, and more.

 Nonprofit Balance Sheet Explained

-Cash-basis accounting recognizes revenue and expenses at the time monies are received or paid.
+Cash-basis accounting recognizes revenue and expenses when monies are received or paid.
 It’s a simple, easy-to-use method often selected by smaller organizations.
 One drawback of the cash-basis approach, however, is that it can sometimes paint an inaccurate picture of a nonprofit’s financial health.
 For example, a nonprofit may have a large amount of cash on hand, signaling a healthy financial position.
-But the company may have expenses expected to exceed its cash level that won’t hit the books for two months.
+But it also may have expenses expected to exceed its cash level that won’t hit the books for two months.
 The cash-basis method wouldn’t reflect the looming cash crunch.

-The accrual method recognizes revenue at the time it is earned — at the time a donor pledges money, to cite a nonprofit-specific example — and expenses at the time they are incurred.
+The accrual method recognizes revenue at the time it is earned—when a donor pledges money, to cite a nonprofit-specific example—and expenses at the time they’re incurred.
 In both cases, this may or may not be when funds are exchanged.
 Accrual-basis accounting is considered a more accurate way to depict any organization’s current financial situation because it matches revenue and expenses to when they’re earned or incurred within the same fiscal period.

 Balance Sheet vs. Statement of Financial Position

-A for-profit balance sheet and a nonprofit statement of financial position are mostly the same, although they differ in how they categorize assets and record them.
-Both contain three primary components — taught in any accounting 101 course — though their nomenclature can differ.
+A for-profit balance sheet and a nonprofit statement of financial position are mostly the same, although they differ in how they categorize and record assets.
+Both contain three primary components, taught in any accounting 101 course, though their nomenclature can differ.

 Assets

-• Current assets: Current assets can be converted to cash relatively quickly, defined as within a year.
-This includes cash but also accounts for short-term investments (such as securities), accounts receivable and contributions receivable (such as pledges from donors and grants).
+• Current assets: Current assets can be converted to cash relatively quickly; for accounting purposes, this is generally defined as within a year.
+Current assets include cash but also accounts for short-term investments, such as securities; accounts receivable; and contributions receivable, such as pledges from donors and grants.
 It also includes prepaid expenses, such as insurance or software subscriptions.
 As part of their mission, some nonprofits might also carry inventory as a current asset, for example, to sell or offer in return for donations.
 Current assets are reported on the balance sheet at their current value.

-• Fixed assets: Fixed assets are tangible items that are considered “noncurrent,” meaning that the nonprofit would expect them to have a useful life greater than one year.
-These include property, such as land and buildings; equipment, such as computers, furniture and fixtures; and any improvements made to leased property.
+• Fixed assets: Fixed assets are tangible items that are considered “noncurrent,” meaning that the nonprofit expects them to have a useful life greater than one year.
+These include property, such as land and buildings; equipment, such as computers, furniture, and fixtures; and any improvements made to leased property.
 Nonprofits record fixed assets as capital expenses at the time of purchase and record the asset’s depreciation over time.

 Liabilities

-Liabilities are the opposite of assets, representing what an organization owes to another entity.
+Liabilities are the opposite of assets in that they represent what an organization owes to another entity.
 A nonprofit balance sheet categorizes liabilities in the following two ways, based on when the expense is due:

-• Current liabilitiesare short-term debts that companies expect to pay within a year.
-Examples include accounts payable, accrued expenses (such as salaries and rent) and short-term loans or portions of long-term loans due within a year.
+• Current liabilities: Current liabilities are short-term debts that companies expect to pay within a year.
+Examples include accounts payable, accrued expenses such as salaries and rent, and short-term loans or portions of long-term loans due within a year.
 It also includes revenue that a nonprofit has yet to receive but expects to receive in the next 12 months.
-For example, if a grant is awarded but is expected to be paid in the next year, it’s treated like a short-term loan until paid, in the event the nonprofit is unable to use the grant for some reason.
+For example, if a grant is awarded but is expected to be paid in the next year, it’s treated like a short-term loan until paid, in the event the nonprofit is unable to use the grant.
 The same is true for deferred or unearned revenue, which refers to funds a nonprofit receives for goods or services expected to be delivered in the next 12 months, such as membership fees over the course of a year.

-• Long-term liabilities are obligations due in more than a year.
-They can include portions of mortgages or other financing, such as leases, pensions, deferred compensation and accrued expenses.
+• Long-term liabilities: These are obligations due in more than a year.
+They can include portions of mortgages or other financing, such as leases, pensions, deferred compensation, and accrued expenses.
 They also include deferred revenue for goods and services expected to be delivered in more than a year.

 Net Assets

-If a nonprofit company sold all of its assets today and paid all of its liabilities, the remaining monies would be its net assets.
+If a nonprofit company sold all its assets today and paid all its liabilities, the remaining monies would be its net assets.
 In the for-profit world, that remainder is called equity, which gets distributed among owners/shareholders.
 Why the difference in terminology?
 Nonprofits have no owners or stakeholders, so they have no equity or distributed profits.
 These differences ultimately reflect the different missions for nonprofit and for-profit companies.
 The goal of for-profit companies is exactly that: more profits.
 Nonprofits, on the other hand, need to generate revenue but only as a means to an end: to support a mission.
-Despite these differences, some nonprofits have profited — metaphorically speaking only, of course — by applying for-profit accounting principles to their nonprofit missions.
+Despite these differences, some nonprofits have profited—metaphorically speaking only, of course—by applying for-profit accounting principles to their nonprofit missions.

-Nonprofits categorize net assets in a unique way, known as fund accounting, that reflects rules around how funds (usually in the form of donations, grants and fundraising) are received.
-It also provides transparency about how the funds will be used to fulfill the mission.
+Nonprofits categorize net assets in a unique way, known as fund accounting, to reflect rules around how funds—usually in the form of donations, grants, and fundraising—are received.
+It also provides transparency about how funds will be used to fulfill the mission.
 Nonprofits traditionally categorized net assets in one of three ways, but, beginning in 2018, the Financial Accounting Standards Board (FASB) consolidated and renamed net asset classifications for nonprofits as follows:

-• Net assets without donor restrictions (formerly “unrestricted net assets”): With FASB’s changes, unrestricted net assets were renamed “net assets without donor restrictions” — but the definition remained the same.
+• Net assets without donor restrictions, formerly unrestricted net assets: With FASB’s changes, unrestricted net assets were renamed “net assets without donor restrictions,” though the definition remained the same.
 Nonprofits can use these assets as they see fit.
-For example, membership dues and museum admission fees typically have no restrictions, meaning that nonprofits can use them to pay salaries, rent or any other organizational expenses.
+For example, membership dues and museum admission fees typically have no restrictions, meaning that nonprofits can use them to pay salaries, rent, or any other organizational expenses.

-• Assets with donor restrictions (formerly “permanently restricted net assets” and “temporarily restricted net assets”): Permanently and temporarily restricted net assets were combined by FASB’s 2018 action into the single category of assets with donor restrictions, which can be used only according to limitations placed by the donor.
+• Assets with donor restrictions, formerly permanently restricted net assets and temporarily restricted net assets: Permanently and temporarily restricted net assets were combined by FASB’s 2018 action into the single category of assets with donor restrictions, which can be used only according to limitations placed by the donor.
 An endowment fund for a scholarship is an example of a permanently restricted asset.
-The fund is set up to generate income that can be used only for the scholarship, and, usually, the principal amount is permanently restricted and can never be spent.
-Temporarily restricted assets come with initial limitations that can be lifted pending certain circumstances, usually related to periods of time or meeting specific conditions.
+The fund is set up to generate income that can be used only for the scholarship, and the principal amount usually is permanently restricted and can never be spent.
+Temporarily restricted assets come with initial limitations that can be lifted pending certain circumstances, often related to periods of time or meeting specific conditions.
 This might include a grant for an explicit achievement that isn’t payable until the achievement is accomplished.

-In the event that restricted funds can’t be used for the required purpose or during the specified period of time, the nonprofit must seek permission from the donor to use them for another purpose, petition a court to modify the restrictions or return them to the donor.
+If restricted funds can’t be used for the required purpose or during the specified period of time, the nonprofit must seek permission from the donor to use them for another purpose, petition a court to modify the restrictions, or return them to the donor.

 How to Read a Nonprofit Balance Sheet

-A nonprofit balance sheet should tell board members, donors, auditors and other stakeholders whether the organization has the resources necessary to fund operations in the short and long terms.
-To probe that question, it’s important to know what to look for when reading a nonprofit balance sheet.
-Any balance sheet analysis should start with understanding the following three key themes that can be learned from the data:
+A nonprofit balance sheet should tell board members, donors, auditors, and other stakeholders whether the organization has the resources necessary to fund operations over both the short and long terms.
+When reading a nonprofit balance sheet, start with understanding the following three key insights often found in data:

 • Trends: A balance sheet reflects a moment in time and doesn’t necessarily give a complete view of nonprofit financial health.
-Most balance sheets compare current results to those of the most recent prior period but, to better understand trends, be sure to review multiple previous balance sheets.
+Most balance sheets compare current results to those of the most recent prior period, but reviewing multiple previous balance sheets often provides a better understanding of trends.
 Have net assets steadily trended upward in recent years?
-Does an influx of restricted assets limit available funds for day-to-day expenses?
+Does an influx of restricted assets limit funds available for day-to-day expenses?

-• Liquidity: In general, a nonprofit balance sheet should demonstrate that the organization has more current assets than current liabilities — meaning, can its liquid assets cover its short-term obligations, such as rent, salaries or any other immediate expenses?
+• Liquidity: In general, a nonprofit balance sheet should demonstrate that the organization has more current assets than current liabilities—meaning, its liquid assets can cover its short-term obligations, such as rent, salaries or any other immediate expenses.
 Liquidity also factors into long-term planning for nonprofits.
-Balance sheets should also show unrestricted net assets that can be converted to cash to respond to changes in market conditions, such as an economic downturn or an unexpected acquisition opportunity.
+Balance sheets should also show unrestricted net assets that can be converted to cash in response to changes in market conditions, such as an economic downturn or an unexpected acquisition opportunity.

 • Debt: Most nonprofits have some form of financing from banks or other financial institutions.
 They may also issue bonds to raise funds.
 When debts outweigh assets, however, a nonprofit could find itself unable to meet its payment obligations.
 This could impact the nonprofit’s credit, making it more difficult to secure future financing, or it could lead to a financial crisis.
 Lower debt, on the other hand, reflects greater financial flexibility and stability.